-Border Crossers work is based on 12 years of innovative diversity, multiculturalism and education equity programming in New York City schools.
-We have worked with over 600 teachers and 50 of schools across the city, impacting over 15,000 students.
+Border Crossers work is based on 15 years of innovative diversity, multiculturalism and education equity programming in New York City schools.
+We have worked with thousands of teachers across the United States, impacting over 30,000 students.

-We serve our community through the following four program areas:
+We serve our community through the following program areas:

 Citywide professional development workshops geared toward teachers, administrators, youth service providers, and parents.
 Check our events page for upcoming workshops near you.

-Customized school-wide professional development that guides and supports individual school communities in building their capacity to address race and equity within their institution.
+Customized school-wide professional development that guides and supports individual school communities and organizations in building their capacity to enhance racial equity and justice within their institution.
 This includes, but is not limited to: coaching, curriculum development, strategic planning, and training for stakeholders.

 Border Crossers’ trainings are changing the ways that educators think, speak and teach about race in their schools.
 We insist that diversity in schools is not enough, but that educators must have racial justice analysis in order to disrupt racism in classrooms and educational institutions, so that all students learn and thrive in racially equitable and empowering educational environments free from racial bias and discrimination.

-- In the 2011-12 school year, Border Crossers trained 85 educators through our “Talking About Race With K-5″ citywide workshops.
+– Border Crossers has trained over 5000 educators throughout the country through our “Talking About Race in the Classroom” training.

-– This school year, we have already trained 185 teachers from over 30 schools.
-This means over 3,700 students will have a Border Crossers-trained teacher in their classroom this year.
+– This school year alone, we have already trained 2000 educators from across 100 schools.
+This means over 50,o00 students will have a Border Crossers-trained teacher in their classroom this year.

 But, that’s not all…

-– We have presented at three national conferences: Facing Race Conference, White Privilege Conference, National Black Child Development Conference, National Association of Independent Schools Conference, People of Color Conference (POCC), SOS People’s Education Convention, and the National Conference on School Diversity.
+– We have presented at national conferences: Facing Race Conference, White Privilege Conference, National Black Child Development Conference, National Association of Independent Schools Conference, People of Color Conference (POCC), SOS People’s Education Convention, the National Conference on School Diversity.

 – We have led classes at Queens College, facilitated forums for EPIC Theatre Ensemble, presented for Teach for America’s recruitment team, and created a training for the Manhattan Young Democrats.